maikszusevics/IT-Security-Support-Bootcamp/Software/Software.md

 ## Application Types

-Software applications can be categorized by platform and purpose:
+Software applications can be categorised by platform and purpose:

 ### By Platform